BNY Eliza Platform: Enhancing AI Solutions with OpenAI

 How Eliza supports enterprise-wide adoption

-1) Make building “allowed” (and supported)
+1) Make building 'allowed' (and supported)

-2) Standardise the platform layer
+2) Standardize the platform layer

 3) Add identity and access controls for agents